0xless/clickjackpocgen/README.md

 ## Features
 The tool offers some configurable options.
 It allows:
 - To choose the URL to load in the iframe
-- The positioning of the "clickjacked area" using `wasd` and `←↑→↓` buttons
+- The positioning of the "clickjacked area" using mouse interactions, or `wasd` and `←↑→↓` buttons
 - Personalizing the text on the "clickjacked area" during the configuration (to capture screenshots)
 - Exporting a PoC page with invisible "clickjacked area"
 - Personalizing alert text triggered on "clickjacked area" click